holladayian/travel-tracker-ih/README.md

 The site should be able to log a user in, show them their trip data, and let them make requests for new trips

+## Rubric
+- Use OOP to drive the design of the application and the code
+- Work with an API to send and receive data
+- Solidify the code review process
+- Create a robust test suite that thoroughly tests all functionality of a client-side application

+## Technologies
+- fetch API to retrieve and add data
+- Sass for getting fancy with your CSS
+- Mocha and Chai for testing your code

 ## Images

 This is an image of the log in page